fernandorpm/mischiefer/README.md

 There's an ideal way to use the navbar, and that is by having a combination of a parent `navbar` and a child `navbar-container`.
 Both of them are flex-containers, by the way.

 The `navbar` holds the information about the height of the navbar, the width, and is the element that you'll customize if you ever want to change the color, the border, or the box-shadow of the navbar.
-The `navbar` have 3 different sizes:
+The `navbar` has 4 different sizes:
 - `navbar`: height of 70px
 - `navbar-1`: height of 50px
 - `navbar-2`: height of 90px
 - `navbar-3`: height of 110px

-The `navbar-container` holds the information to make it's children properly work, so you can have an `ul` tag with properly displayed `li`s, and a navbar brand or whatever you want.
-The `navbar-container` have 2 different sizes:
+The `navbar-container` holds the information to make its children properly work, so you can have a `ul` tag with properly displayed `li`s, and a navbar brand or whatever you want.
+The `navbar-container` has 2 different sizes:
 - `navbar-container`: simulates the `container` width
 - `navbar-container-full`: has a width of 100%